Preparing for His Birthday

 And she gave birth to her firstborn, a son.
 She wrapped him in cloths and placed him in a manger, because there was no room for them in the inn.–Luke 2:7

-In just a few weeks we will all be singing Happy Birthday to Jesus!
+In just a little more than two weeks we will all be singing Happy Birthday to Jesus!
 That will be great fun!